 In 2008, our founder Justin Brown attended a summit on “teacher free stores” and returned with a vision.
 At the time, he was working as Director of the Pittsburgh Community Storehouse, which donated gifts in-kind to economically disadvantaged communities and individuals in the area.
 But Justin sensed that program’s impact could be greater if it narrowed its focus.

-And so, inspired by the success of teacher programs in other cities, and by the critical need for educational support in ours, he led the organization to adopt a more refined business model, and a new name to match.
-In 2009, Storehouse for Teachers was born, a Board of Directors was formed, and (501)(3)c status was obtained.
+And so, inspired by the success of teacher programs in other cities and by the critical need for educational support in ours, the organization adopted a more refined business model and a new name to match.
+In 2009, Storehouse for Teachers was born, a Board of Directors was formed, and 501(c)(3) status was obtained.

-Thanks to thousands of hours of help from hundreds of volunteers, Storehouse for Teachers managed to purchase and renovate a warehouse for its headquarters, hold its first in-school supply distribution, and run its first annual Back-to-School campaign alongside Giant Eagle—all in its first year.
+Thanks to thousands of hours of help from hundreds of volunteers, Storehouse for Teachers purchased and renovated a warehouse in the West End for its headquarters, held its first in-school supply distribution, and ran its first annual Back-to-School campaign alongside Giant Eagle—all in its first year.

 In May 2011, the organization officially completed its pilot program and became Southwestern Pennsylvania’s first teacher resource center distributing school and classroom supplies at no cost to students and teachers in need.
 And to better reflect that work, the nonprofit was renamed The Education Partnership.

-As we approach our 10th Anniversary, The Education Partnership is poised to meet the ever changing needs of the 110 local schools we serve through our Teacher Resource Center, STEAM Lending Library and Adopt-A-School Programs.
-Justin remains committed to furthering our mission and vision as Founder/Ambassador.
+As we approach our 10th Anniversary in 2019, The Education Partnership is now well-positioned to meet the ever-changing needs of the 110 local schools we serve through our Teacher Resource Center, Adopt-A-School program, and STEAM Lending Library.